giampaolo/psutil/docs/alternatives.rst

-downsides are that it is Linux-only, the format may vary across kernel versions, and you have to parse raw text yourself. psutil parses ``/proc`` internally, exposes the same information through a consistent cross-platform API and handles edge cases (numeric overflow, compatibility with old kernels, graceful fallbacks, etc.) transparently.
+downsides are that it is Linux-only, the format may vary across kernel versions, and you have to parse raw text yourself. psutil parses ``/proc`` internally, exposes the same information through a consistent cross-platform API and handles edge cases (invalid format, compatibility with old kernels, graceful fallbacks, etc.).

 Third-party libraries
 ---------------------